robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 What happens if you need to change the database secrets that are hard-coding setting in your function?
 You will need to change the code updating the secret and make a new deployment.

-It's bureaucratic, it's not fast and your code is rigid.
+It's bureaucratic, it's not fast and your code is not flexible.

 A good practice is to make your code more flexible is extracting the secrets to an environment variables, like this: